 NOT ALL REVERBS GAZE AT SHOES

-In this article we decided to focus on pedals that are more or less devoted to that shoegaze thing we all love so well.
+In this article we decided to focus on pedals that are more or less devoted to that shoegaze thing we all love so much.

 If you don’t know what shoegaze is, here’s an illustrious (and rather mind-blowing) example: